 - The phone app is easy to use on both Android phones and iPhones.

 - The website is easy to use on a computer too.
 Let’s be honest, everything Google makes is easy to use.
-(Except Google + … talk about a flop.
-Anyway.)

 - Currently, there is unlimited file storage if you let them compress the files.
 They claim that you can’t tell the difference in the print quality of the compressed files unless you blow them up the size of a bed sheet.
 I haven’t tried printing them that large, but I have used files from google photos in 12 x 12 photo albums and had no problem with the quality.
 Also, if you’re concerned with the size of the pictures, you can always pay for additional storage to store the original file size.
 (This is probably only an issue for people taking professional quality pictures anyway.)

 - They create fun extras for you like slideshows and video collages when the pictures seem to all be from one event or location.
+You can also create these fun extras yourself.

 - Easy to share with others

-- Easy to get setup and get all your pictures on there
+- Easy to get setup and get all your pictures on there.

 - Organized by date automatically

-- You can make albums
+- You can make albums for specific occasions.

 - Great Search Feature – you can search by person, place, or object in the picture.
 If you want to find that one picture of your mom with her surf board from vacation last year, just search “surf board,” and it’ll pop up.
 This is mind-blowing and awesome and related to “deep learning.”
 Now you can throw that term around and sound like a genius.
 You’re welcome.